multiversx/mx-sdk-dapp-core/README.md

 yarn add @multiversx/sdk-dapp-core
 ```

-If you need only the core logic, without the additional UI, you can create a project-specific `.npmrc` file to configure per-package installation behavior.
+If you need only the core behaviour, without the additional UI, you can create a project-specific `.npmrc` file to configure per-package installation behavior.
 This will skip the installation of `@multiversx/sdk-dapp-core-ui`, but keep in mind that you may need to provide the UI components yourself.

 ```bash
 ## .npmrc